nqa-cg/mac-setup/README.md

 ## What Macbook do I have ?

-I am using a M1 macbook pro 14" 2021.
-These are the specs at a glance:
+I am using a M1 macbook pro (restricting more details here)

-- Apple M1 Pro
-- 32GB Memory
-- 1TB Flash Storage
-- 10 cores (8 performance and 2 efficiency)
-- macOS Monterey version 12.5

 ## Homebrew / Terminal / Shell